epfl-ada/ada-2021-project-concatsanddogs/README.md

   --->
-  Since the topic modelling and sentiment analysis didn't give the results we were hoping, in particular we didn't find a sufficient amount of quotes regarding femonationalism (  ~ 800 quotes ) are updated research questions are :
+  Since the topic modelling and sentiment analysis didn't give the results we were hoping, in particular we didn't find a sufficient amount of quotes regarding femonationalism (  ~ 800 quotes ) our updated research questions are :

   RQ1 : What? <!-- do people talk about? -->
 		What kind of topics appear in selected quotes?